jpaulm/javafbp-websockets/README.md

 Prerequisites
 ---

 This project requires JavaFBP and Java-WebSocket jar files to execute.
-The latest jar file for JavaFBP-WebSockets now contains these jar files, plus the recently added SLF4J folder (used by Java-WebSocket for logging).
+The latest jar file for JavaFBP-WebSockets now contains these jar files, plus the recently added SLF4J and LogBack folders (used by Java-WebSocket for logging).
 The Renovate package keeps track of the current releases of these packages, so the JavaFBP-WebSockets jar file will automatically be kept up to date.

 This project used Gradle for (re)building.